 - A: Ph.D.
 Engineering Mechanics, University of Texas, 1965-67; M.S.
 Engineering Mechanics, University of Texas, 1963-65; A.B.
 Columbia College, Columbia University, New York, 1958-62.
 Licensed Mechanical Engineer, Texas #40468.
 Accredited in motor vehicle traffic accident reconstruction, ACTAR #1177 (2001-2006).
-Several certificated short courses in accident reconstruction and root causes, fires and explosions,job safety, OSHA regulations, mechanical design, stress analysis, structural analysis.
+Graduate study in human factors engineering (Ergonomics).
+Several certificated short courses in accident investigation and reconstruction (ACTAR) and root causes, fires and explosions,job safety, OSHA regulations, mechanical design, stress analysis, structural analysis.

 - Q: Please list your affiliations or memberships in any professional and/or industry organizations:

 - A: ACTAR Certified (#1177)2001-2006; American Society for Metals, International (ASM); American Society for Testing Materials (ASTM); American Society of Mechanical Engineers (ASME);Paper Reviewer for Journal of Vibration,Systems and Control; American Society of Safety Engineers (ASSE); Society of Automotive Engineers (SAE); Society of Manufacturing Engineers (SME); Society of Plastics Engineers (SPE); National Association of Fire Investigators; American Plumbing Engineers.

 - Q: Please list any teaching or speaking experience you have had, including subject matter: